 During lockdown, I discovered some past times that have now somehow become a part of me.
 One of the many activities I indulged in was caring for my own fishes.
-Just at the start of the COVID-19 pandemic (March 2020), I impulsively walked to a pet store close to my apartment, with no specific desire (or so I thought), and walked put with a cart full of fish related things.
+Just at the start of the COVID-19 pandemic (March 2020), I impulsively walked to a pet store close to my apartment, with no specific desire (or so I thought), and walked out with a cart full of fish related things.
 In the days leading up to this impulse purchase, I had been on Google many times, searching for fishes for first time aquarium owners.
 I also checked for the most resilient fishes that survive indoor aquariums.

 On the impulse purchase day, to mine and my roommate's surprise, I walked home with a 10 gallon fish tank, four gold fish, fish food, treatments, and other aquarium accessories.
 This was the start of my fish tank journey.
 To be honest, I think this was a moment I satisfied one of my childhood desires to own a pet.
 This day, I felt my inner child leap for joy at the fulfillment of this internal, lifelong, subconscious desire.
 My success and failures with my first owned fish tank are not the main concerns of this story.
 I eventually gave away the aquarium when I had to move cities in 2021.